-Low-Income and Disadvantaged Community (LIDAC) Analysis
+Low-Income and Rural Community (LIRC) Analysis

 For the first time in our nation's history, the federal government has made it a goal that 40 percent of the overall benefits of certain federal investments flow to disadvantaged communities that are marginalized, underserved, and overburdened by pollution.
 The Central Arkansas EEI PAP Supplement is designed to advance the goals of Justice40 set forth in Executive Order 14008.
+For the purposes of this plan, "low-income and disadvantaged community (LIDAC)" and "low-income and rural community (LIRC)" are used interchangeably.

 EPA's Climate and Economic Justice screening tool shows that significant portions of the Central Arkansas MSA are underserved and overburdened by pollution.
-Further analysis showed that 30 percent of residents in the 6-county MSA reside in LIDAC areas (2010 Census tract population data).
+Further analysis showed that 30 percent of residents in the 6-county MSA reside in LIRC areas (2010 Census tract population data).